Speech marks

 Award 1 mark for each pair of speech marks correctly used.

 Do not award the mark if additional unnecessary speech marks have been added between the two correct ones, e.g., do not award a mark for "My legs are too tired."
-"I need a piggy back." said Kate.
+"I need a piggy back." said Ina.

 The correct punctuation is shown in the box below.